Seeking to slow climate change, lawsuits look to the constitution

 The Norwegian case, brought by Greenpeace and the Nature and Youth group, argues that a 2015 oil licensing round in the Arctic violates the constitution because Norway has agreed to the Paris accord’s goals to end the fossil fuel era this century.

-Norway’s attorney general argues that the oil licenses, awarded to Statoil, Chevron, Lukoil, ConocoPhillips and others, have no link to the Constitution.
+Norway’s attorney general argues that the oil licences, awarded to Statoil, Chevron, Lukoil, ConocoPhillips and others, have no link to the Constitution.
 Norway’s environmental laws are among the toughest in the world.

 The plaintiffs’ case is based on “a distinctly broad, political, and expanded interpretation of the Constitution’s article 112,” the Attorney General’s office said in court documents.